Thinking of relocating?

 If a parent does not seek permission from the Court and does not have consent of the other parent but in any event takes the children abroad, this would be considered child abduction.
 In this situation, you should take immediate legal advice and it is likely that an urgent application would need to be made to the High Court for the immediate return of the children.
 Having acted in this way, it would then be more difficult for the parent wishing to relocate to successfully obtain permission from the Court as they may be considered to have already acted in a way that is contrary to the welfare of the children.

-Internal relocation (to somewhere further afield but within England and Wales) is treated in the same way in that you need to seek permission to relocate if you do not have the consent of the other parent (unless as set out above, you are not moving far).
-However, if a parent were to unilaterally move somewhere else in England or Wales with the children and without the consent of the other parent, it can sometimes be very difficult to successfully seek the return of those children to their home.
-Unlike seeking the immediate return for a child who has been taken abroad, the case would not be treated on an urgent basis as would be the case if a child were taken out of the country.
-Instead, a Specific Issue Application would need to be issued with the Court seeking the child’s return to their former home.
-The paramount concern for the court is always the welfare of the children and often, by the time the matter is heard by the Court, the children are settled in a new place and are attending a new school.
-As a result, it may then be found to be in the best interests of the children to stay put in their new home rather than to uproot the children for a second time.
-This makes it vital for you to seek advice and take urgent protective steps (as set out above) if you are of the belief that the other parent of your children may have plans to move to another part of England or Wales, as an early application to prevent this may stop them from establishing a new status quo with the children in another part of the country.
+Internal relocation (to somewhere further afield but within England and Wales) is treated in the same way in that you need to seek permission to relocate if you do not have the consent of the other parent.
+However, if a parent were to unilaterally move somewhere else in England or Wales with the children and without the consent of the other parent, it can sometimes be difficult to successfully seek the return of those children to their home unless you act quickly.
+The paramount concern for the court is always the welfare of the children therefore if by the time the matter is heard by the Court, the children are settled in a new home and are attending a new school it may not be in their best interests to be uprooted for a second time and returned to their previous home.
+This makes it vital for you to seek early advice and take urgent protective steps (as set out above) if you are of the belief that the other parent of your children may have plans to move to another part of England or Wales, as an early application to prevent this may stop them from establishing a new status quo with the children in another part of the country.